FAQ

 Do you make any changes to the data?

-No. We take the data as provided in the suppliers' SUSHI feeds and do not change or manipulate them unless the file fails one of our checking procedures and there's an obvious fix, for example a missing ISSN.
+No. We take the data as provided in the suppliers' COUNTER API (formerly SUSHI) feeds and do not change or manipulate them unless the file fails one of our checking procedures and there's an obvious fix, for example a missing ISSN.
 The usage figures are never changed.
 If you are concerned about figures in any report, please contact the helpdesk expressing your concern, and we will investigate.
 However, note that a supplier would need to restate data before we can re-harvest the data; we would not change any figures directly.

 What checks are carried out before loading the data?